Do you even need a site?

 - various kinds of ‘more formal’ information needs that grant-makers or trade associations may require.

-You should also think about where and how they may be accessing your site.
+You should also think about where and how visitors may be accessing your site.
 In a stressful, busy environment (hospital or playgroup), on a phone or large screen computer?
 As part of their job or as a hobby?
 How much time do they have?
 Are they likely to be under a lot of time or other pressure?

 List 3: Your own priorities as an organisation